rrhubenov/Celery-Email-Service/README.md

 # Celery-Email-Service
-Simple email service using Celery.
+A simple email service using Celery for asynchronous task execution.
+Should be paired with an event broker (for example RabbitMQ).